NEWS

 Hola, payaso enthuasticos.
 Today’s blog is all about mod support and how I plan (or hope) to incorporate it in Clown Clear.
 It should be said that these are currently just ideas and are subject to change before release, so please keep that in mind.

-I would also like to mention that some of this may seem ramble-y, but the point is to explain my current thought process and how I plan on tackling it, and all of these ideas are solely coming from a few days worth of research, no physical testing.
+I would also like to mention that some of this may seem ramble-y, but the point is to explain my current thought process and how I plan on tackling it, and all of these ideas are solely coming from a few days worth of research — no physical testing has been done yet.

 Overall Goals

-To start off, there are three main components, or goals, that I’m keeping in mind while conceptualizing these systems, those being freedom, ease of use, and consistency.
-I explain these further in the following “sub-paragraphs”, but if you want to skip to the custom modifier & level editor information, just scroll down until you see the “Modifier Editor” heading.
+To start off, there are three main components, or goals, that I’m keeping in mind while conceptualizing these systems: **freedom**, **ease of use**, and **consistency**.
+I explain these further below, but if you want to skip to the custom modifier & level editor information, just scroll down until you see the “Modifier Editor” heading.

 Freedom

 Freedom is arguably the most important because it dictates how much the player is allowed to change.
-Some games feature simple mod support, allowing you to create alternate skins for the character, or create levels with a primitive editor.
-While this may be preferable for simpler games, more complex projects might want a more complex solution, which can include things like the ability to swap out any model, texture, etc.
+Some games feature simple mod support — allowing you to create alternate skins for characters or build levels with primitive editors.
+While this might be preferable for simpler games, more complex projects usually benefit from deeper modding tools — things like swapping out any model, texture, etc.

-Currently I’m looking into a mix between the two, as while I’d love to give the player ultimate freedom, implementing a system both capable of importing and replacing assets in-game requires a significant amount of work.
-As of now I’m mostly focusing on built-in modifier & level editors, but to reiterate, all of this is subject to change.
+Currently I'm looking into a mix between the two extremes.
+While I'd love to give players ultimate freedom, implementing a system capable of importing and replacing assets in-game requires a significant amount of work.
+For now, I’m mostly focusing on built-in modifier and level editors, though everything is still subject to change.

 Ease of Use